Make your Kids your Best Friends

 That doesn’t mean that we shouldn’t invest time in peers.
 We all need men and women around us to support us, encourage us, tell us the truth, and to enjoy life with.
 We need friends, but let me suggest to those of you who have kids: make your kids your best friends, because soon they WILL be your peers.
 For some of us, this may be a novel idea.

 In older generations, we remember hearing the mantra, “Children are to be seen but not heard.”
 Basically, kids were not treated like full-fledged human beings, but a liability, of sorts.
 Kids needed to be fed and took time and energy away from their parents.
-In the European Middle Ages when death was right around the corner, parents often named infants the name of a deceased child.
-Like John number 1 is gone, so now we have John number 2, and then 3.
-It was a more callous and emotionally-removed philosophy of raising children.
+In the European Middle Ages when death was right around the corner, parents often named infants the same name of a deceased child.
+Like John is gone, so now we have a new John.
+It was a far more callous and emotionally-removed philosophy of raising children.

 Today we look at kids differently.

-I know someone who has young adult children, but every year, he goes away with his “buddies” on a long camping trip.
+I know someone who has young adult children, and every year, he goes away with his buddies on an extensive camping trip.
 I wonder, “Why doesn’t he take his kids with him?”
-There’s a clear distinction between how he sees his friends and how he views his kids.
+There must be a clear distinction between how he views his friends and how he looks at his children.
 I wonder if his kids pick up on that.
+And I wonder if that’s hurtful.

 My kids ARE my buddies.
-I tell my kids all the time that I’m not going anywhere.
+My kids are going to be my best friends.
+I tell them all the time that when I’m old, I’m not going anywhere.
 I’m moving into their houses and they are going to take care of me.
 They’re going to change my adult diapers and feed me.
-My kids are going to be my best friends.
+I’m going to zoom around their houses in my wheelchair.

 When we begin as parents, we start off as the primary provider, then disciplinarian for our kids.
 As they get older, we should begin to treat them more and more like our peers.
 We should open up about our feelings, our successes & failures and treat them like the legitimate, trustworthy human beings that they are.
 When we do this, our kids understand that we see them as real people.
 This builds their confidence.
 They will internalize the value we give them.